maximkiesel1/NLP_Machine_Learning_Pipline/README.md

 - run.py: A Python script that loads the trained machine learning model from the classifier.pkl file and uses it to classify new text messages.
 - text_length_extractor.py: A Python script that extracts the length of each text message in characters and words.
 - templates (sub-folder): A sub-folder containing the following files:
-  - go.html: A web page that displays the classification results for a single text message.
+  - go.html: template file for the output page of the web app
-  - master.html: A web page that displays the classification results for multiple text messages.
+  - master.html: template file for building the overall structure and layout of the web app

-# How to use the package
+# How to use the program

 To use the package, follow these steps: